 If you want a summary for the workshop, then this is it: the motto „Repair, don't make new!“ with automated laser metal deposition is certainly not an easy process to implement.
 However, just as with the machining process, technology partnerships, expert knowledge with a finger on the pulse of practice and, ultimately, experience from joint projects, lead to new, innovative solutions.
 The results and knowledge gained from the workshop give justifiable reasons to do so.
 In terms of sustainability, a very good outlook.

-The CHIRON Group, headquartered in Tuttlingen, is a global company specializing in CNC vertical milling and mill-turn machining centers, as well as turnkey manufacturing solutions.
+The CHIRON Group, headquartered in Tuttlingen, Germany is a global company specializing in CNC vertical milling and mill-turn machining centers, as well as turnkey and automation solutions.
+Comprehensive services, digital solutions and products for additive manufacturing complete the portfolio.
 The Group has a global presence, with production and development sites, sales and service subsidiaries, and sales agencies worldwide.
 Around two thirds of machines and solutions that are sold are exported.
-Key customer sectors are the automotive, mechanical engineering, medicine and precision engineering, aerospace industries and tool production.
+Key customer sectors are the automotive, mechanical engineering, medicine and precision engineering, aerospace industries, as well as tool manufacturing.